Skip to content

 let events = client.poll();

-Solution: Use SignalFishPollingClient::poll(), which polls the future with a noop waker and correctly handles the Pending result by breaking out of the receive loop until the next frame.
+Solution: Use SignalFishPollingClient::poll(), which calls the transport with a noop waker and correctly handles Pending by breaking out of the receive loop until the next frame.

 uuid crate errors on WASM